-- 1. Assess regional flood control and local storm water management needs through a collaborative effort to develop policies and cost effective physical solutions. - a.
-Address vector control and safety concerns related to overflow ponds.
+- Assess regional flood control and local storm water management needs through a collaboration of the Imperial County, Cities and Imperial Irrigation District to develop policies and cost effective physical solutions. - a.
+Address vector control and safety concerns related to overflow ponds. - b.

-- b.
 Encourage local agencies to maintain and enforce FEMA floodway and flood plain maps and regulations adopted by Imperial County in 1984 so Imperial Region communities are eligible for federal flood insurance. - 2.
 Document and define technical and policy approaches for flood and storm water management that can be integrated with other water management actions to meet multiple objectives and provide multiple benefits. - 3.
 Evaluate and define local and regional projects that prevent or minimize flooding and damage to public and private facilities and property.